satishpunav/azure-terraform-scripts/virtual-network-peering/README.md

 az ad sp create-for-rbac --name terraform-sp
 ```

-On Mac/Linux set the following environment variables using the commands:
+On Mac/Linux set the following environment variables using the commands below with the information provided in the service principal.
+Be sure to pick the correct ARM_ENVIRONMENT for the Azure cloud you are targeting.
 ```
 export ARM_SUBSCRIPTION_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 export ARM_CLIENT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx